How many students are currently in the program?

 No. Because of the different educational goals of each program, their admissions processes are separate and applications are not shared between the two programs.
 As noted in the previous question, the two programs are designed to address different goals.

-May I apply to both the MHCI program and Ph.D. program?
+May I apply to the MHCI program and other HCII master's degrees?

-Yes, you may apply to both programs, but students usually prefer one to the other.
-The programs have been designed to address substantially different goals, as stated above.
+Yes, you may apply to any program, but students usually prefer one to the other.
+The programs have been designed to address different goals.
+Explore the different HCII master's degrees on our website.

 Should I visit before I apply (and will that help my chances of being admitted)?